mooreCS65/mooreCS65.github.io/Assignment0.md

 ---

 # Assigment 0: Hello World
 This is the first assignment of the semester.

-It is assigned on 8/30 and due on 9/1.
+**Due**: September 1st, 2021 by 11:59pm

 It consists of the following parts: